spryker/spryker-docs/docs/pbc/all/payment-service-provider/202410.0/base-shop/payment-method-strategies.md

 2. Capture payment: after the order is placed.

 In this flow, a button to pay with a payment method is displayed on, for example–Product Details or Cart page.
 When the customer clicks on the button, the payment is initialized and a modal window is opened where the customer completes the payment.
-After that, the customer is redirected to the Summary Page where he can submit the order.
-The order is placed in the Back Office and the payment will be captured.
+After that, the customer is redirected to the summary page where they can submit the order.
+The order is placed in the Back Office and captured.

-Additionally, those Express Checkout payment methods provide customer data that can be used to prefill the checkout form.
-This data can contain e.g. customer data, address data or alike.
+Also, express checkout payment methods provide customer data, such as addresses, that can be used to prefill the checkout form.